aaronk416/medp-33100-project-2/README.md

 ## **Project Overview**

-- This website will be able to display data about popular tv shows/movies, and can filter it by different attributes such as ratings, the date is released, the genre, etc.
+- This website will be able to display data about movies from the TMDb API.
+Users will be able to filter by different attributes such as ratings, the date is released, the genre, etc. Users will also be ablel to change the data presentation.

 ## **Project Members**